NWChemEx/.github/.github/CONTRIBUTING.md

 1. Reporting Bugs

    NWChemEx uses GitHub's issue feature for bug tracking.
-If you think you have found a bug please first search the issues to see if it has already been reported.
+If you think you have found a bug, please first search the issues to see if it has already been reported.
 If not, feel free to open a new issue using the "Bug report" template.